 i. something done by you or someone else, and not a CEC accredited technician; or

-ii. something beyond human control that occurred after installation, e.g., an extreme weather event;
+ii. to more detailed materialIt is easy to obtain more descriptive tips free spins ohne einzahlung. something beyond human control that occurred after installation, e.g., an extreme weather event;

 iii. the System being misused, abused, neglected or damaged after installation;

 iv. the System being maintained other than in accordance with the Maintenance Documents; or

 v. the System being repaired, modified, reinstalled or repositioned by anyone other than a CEC accredited service technician.
 Only qualified, skilled and experienced technicians approved and accredited by the Clean Energy Council may work on the system.